What is psychodynamic psychotherapy?

 Who is this type of therapy for?

-- With emotional difficulties, such as feelings of sadness, anxiety, anger, loneliness or emptiness;
+With emotional difficulties, such as feelings of sadness, anxiety, anger, loneliness or emptiness;

-- With relationship problems, whether with family, friends, or partners;
+With relationship problems, whether with family, friends, or partners;

 Issues we can work through together in couples therapy include but are not limited to:

-· Communication issues
+· Communication and conflict issues

-· Intimacy issues
+· Intimacy and sexual difficulties

 · Parenting difficulties

-· Infidelity
+· Infidelity or breaches of trust

 · Grief and loss